mjkushman/devcolor-gates/readme.md

 Bot output:
 >/dev/color can help you develop your career by providing a supportive community focused on advancing Black technologists.
 It offers mentorship, career guidance, and professional development through workshops and events.
 Partnering with companies and organizations in the tech industry, /dev/color facilitates networking opportunities that can connect you with potential employers and mentors, potentially opening new career paths and opportunities.

+### Future Enhancements

+* Chat message history
+    * The bot does not maintain a chat history so if no context is found in the RAG search, it will struggle following a specific topic.